Review: Wise (TransferWise) money transfers – September 2022

 Wise has a mobile app on both the Google Play and Apple App stores.
-The app makes it possible to do the following:
+The app makes it possible for users in Hong Kong to do the following:

 - Quickly repeat a transfer.
 See a complete list of past money transfers and send to past recipients in a few taps.

 - Log in with biometrics.
 On phones that support face scanning and thumbprint reading, use these features to lock your Wise account.

 - Get rate updates.
 Waiting for the perfect exchange rate?
 Set up rate tracking to get updates when the price is in your favor.